What It Takes (Succession): Plot

 Shiv is approached at the convention by Congressman Rick Salgado, a traditional conservative who suggests that as president, he can pave a path for Shiv to become CEO of Waystar.
 During the candidates' dinner, Boyer and Salgado come at odds with Mencken, whom Shiv detests due to his fascist leanings, though Mencken draws attention for being the only candidate to dismiss ATN as politically irrelevant.

 Logan gathers his family to his suite to field opinions on the candidates.
 Shiv supports Salgado while Roman takes a liking to Mencken; Shiv's concern over Mencken's fascist agenda goes ignored.
 Connor advocates for himself, though the idea is quickly dismissed.
 Boyer is ruled out after Logan deems him weak and ineffectual.

 Tom receives a call from Kendall, who has arrived in Virginia, to meet with him privately at the nearby diner.
 Kendall suggests that Tom can avoid incarceration if he testifies against Logan, but Tom refuses, telling Kendall he has watched him fail against his father too many times to believe in him now.
 Kendall takes a photo of Tom as he leaves to use as potential blackmail.

-Roman meets with Mencken in the bathroom of Logan's suite to understand his political philosophy, and realizes that Mencken's extreme views and nationalist rhetoric can expand ATN's viewer demographics.
+Roman meets with Mencken in the bathroom of Logan's suite to understand his political philosophy, and realizes that Mencken's extreme views and nationalist rhetoric can significantly boost ATN's viewership.
 Mencken agrees to take Waystar's support.
 In the suite, Roman suggests to Logan that Mencken's candidacy will earn ATN the advertising revenue Waystar needs to fend off Big Tech and acquire streaming giant GoJo.
 Logan is convinced and decides to back Mencken despite Shiv's protests.
 The next morning, Shiv reluctantly participates in a family photoshoot with Mencken on Logan's orders.